Skip to content

 Local or sovereign approaches are often strongest for:

-• code and infrastructure assistance inside controlled environments
+code and infrastructure assistance operational context can remain controlled

 These are also the kinds of workloads where smaller, controllable models can be more valuable than chasing the largest possible frontier system.
 Repeatable usefulness usually matters more than maximum novelty, which is why model size deserves its own separate discussion rather than being buried inside deployment decisions.